elgs/jsonql/README.md

 # jsonql
-JSON query library in Golang.
+JSON query expression library in Golang.

 This library enables query against JSON.
-Currently supported operators are: (precedences from low to high, case insensitive)
+Currently supported operators are: (precedences from low to high)

 ```
 ||